novalfahmy/Code-Challenge-Salary-per-Hour/README.md

 ## Python Script Logic
 The logic in the Python script is the same as the SQL script logic.
-There are 4 scripts to run this transformation
+There are 4 scripts needed to run this ETL.
-- config_db.py
+- `config_db.py`: this module stores database connection parameters.
-- connect_db.py
+- `connect_db.py`: this module connects to the database and loads the transformed data into the destination table.
-- transform_csv.py
+- `transform_csv.py`: this module handles the transformation of raw data, applying various data cleaning and formatting operations.
-- salary_per_hour.py
+- `salary_per_hour.py`: this is the main module that orchestrates the ETL process, importing `config_db.py`, `connect_db.py`, and `transform_csv.py` to execute the workflow.

 ### `config_db.py`

 This Python script is to set the database configuration, destination schema, and destination table.
-You can change the {xxx} with your database parameters, schema, and table name.
+You can change the {your-xxx} with your database parameters, schema, and table name.

 ```python
 db_params = {